Haustlöng: Abduction of Iðunn

 The stanzas 1–13 of the poem depict the encounter of the Æsir (gods) Odin, Loki and Hœnir with the jötunn Þjazi in the form of an eagle.

 As the three gods Odin, Loki and Hœnir are trying to cook an ox, the giant Þjazi, who has assumed eagle form, asks for a share of the meat.
 Loki strikes at him with a staff, but the weapon sticks to the eagle and to Loki's hand as the bird flies off.
-The eagle finally agrees to release Loki on condition that he deliver up to him the gods' "old-age cure", Iðunn.
+The eagle finally agrees to release Loki on condition that he deliver up to him Iðunn and the apples which are the "gods’ old-age medicine".